2026 - Affordable Housing: Enhancement Projects / Production

 Special Finance Districts

-San Francisco has adopted numerous special financing districts in order to finance infrastructure improvements benefiting the public in newly developing areas of the City, such as Transbay and Mission Rock.
-Projects that may be financed by revenues from special finance districts include, but are not limited to streets, water and sewer systems, libraries, parks, and public safety facilities.
+San Francisco has adopted numerous special financing districts to finance public infrastructure and affordable housing to benefit newly developing areas and for infill areas of the city.
+Projects that may be financed by these districts vary by law but can include streets, water and sewer systems, libraries, parks, public safety facilities, and affordable housing.

-Authorized under the City’s Special Tax Financing Law, Community Facilities Districts (CFD) (also known as Mello-Roos Districts) assess a special tax lien against taxable property within a district to fund capital projects and/or ongoing operations and maintenance costs.
-These districts are typically established either by a two-thirds vote of property owners or registered voters within the district and by approval of the Board
+Authorized under the Mello-Roos Community Facilities Act of 1982 and/or the City’s Special Tax Financing Law, Community Facilities Districts and Special Tax Districts (collectively, CFDs) assess a special tax lien against taxable property within a district to fund capital projects and/or ongoing operations and maintenance costs.
+These districts are typically established either by a two-thirds vote of property owners or registered voters within the district and by approval of the Board of Supervisors.
+The following CFDs have been established: Treasure Island, Central SoMa, Pier 70 (Condo and Leased Properties), Mission Rock, Transbay (partnership with the Transbay Joint Powers Authority), Potrero Power Station, and CFDs at Hunters Point/Candlestick Point (OCII) and Mission Bay (OCII).

 Table 5.5